serghiou/mendelian-randomization/short.md

 To understand MR we need to understand IV analysis, as MR is a type of IV analysis.
 IV estimators were developed early on in the econometric literature (Wright, 1928; Theil, 1958) and have since been applied to estimate many causal effects (e.g. estimation of effect of maternal smoking on birth weight, effect of children’s age at school entry on their eventual educational attainment, etc.).
 The popularity of such methods stems from their ability to circumvent the most significant limitation of observational data: confounding.

 Confounding is a form of bias that arises when the treatment and outcome share a common cause.
 Consider the following DAG, which includes observed **O** and unobserved **U** confounders.
 In this case, X could represent red meat eating, Y could represent cancer and O, U could represent smoking.
-Smokers tend to eat more red meat and also smokers have a higher risk of cancer.
-In this scenario, it is very difficult to know whether red meat is a cause of cancer, as any association of red with cancer may have been mediated by smoking.
+Smokers tend to eat more red meat and smokers also have a higher risk of cancer.
+In this scenario, it is difficult to know whether red meat is a cause of cancer, as the observed association may have been mediated by smoking.

 (img)

-Even though traditional analyses would solve the aforementioned problem by adjusting for confounding variables, we very rarely observe all confounding variables we need to adjust for.
+Even though traditional approaches would solve the aforementioned problem by adjusting for confounding variables using a regression analysis, we very rarely observe all confounding variables we need to adjust for.
 IV analyses use a clever trick to estimate the true effect of interest, whether we have data on all confounding variables or not.
 They do so by using an instrumental variable, represented as node **Z** in the following DAGs.
-In the DAG on the left, Z is causally associated to exposure X, but in the DAG on the right it is not - IVs do not have to be causally associated to X, but if they are, this improves our ability to interpret the meaning of our final estimate.
+Note that the IV Z may be causally related to X (DAG on the left) or merely associated to X (DAG on the right) - IVs do not have to be causally associated to X, but if they are, interpretation of what the final estimate means becomes easier.

 (img) (img)

-For example, Lorch et al. (2012) used an instrumental variable analysis to show that when high-risk pregnanices deliver at hospitals with a neonatal intensive care unit (NICU), neonatal outcomes tend to improve.
-They did so by using proximity of maternal residence to a hospital with a NICU versus a hospital without a NICU as the instrumental variable - this is known as near-far matching.

-For Z to be an IV, it has to abide by the following 3 assumptions:
+The above DAGs imply the three assumptions node Z needs to satisfy for it to be an IV.

 **Assumption 1: Relevance.** There is an association (causal or non-causal) between Z and X. The stronger this association between Z and X, the better.

-**Assumption 2: Exchangeability.** There is no line between Z and O or U. In other words, Z is not causally related to the confounders of the association between X and Y.
+**Assumption 2: Exchangeability.** There is no line between Z and O or U. In other words, Z is not associated to the confounders of the association between X and Y.

 (img)